Darkcybe/darkcybe.github.io/_posts/Ethical Hacking/Tactics and Techniques/2022-10-06-Credential_Access.md

 Credential Access consists of techniques for stealing credentials like account names and passwords.
 Techniques used to get credentials include keylogging or credential dumping.
 Using legitimate credentials can give adversaries access to systems, make them harder to detect, and provide the opportunity to create more accounts to help achieve their goals. [^1]

+Once known credentials have been obtained, an attacker can achieve authentication to perform unauthorized actions under the guise of a legitimate user.
+View the CAPEC-560 post for more details on the attacks available using [Known Domain Credentials](https://darkcybe.github.io/posts/560-Domain_Creds/).

 ## Techniques

 ### Adversary-in-the-Middle (AiTM) [^2]